dotnet/AspNetCore.Docs/aspnetcore/fundamentals/native-aot.md

 Native AOT analysis includes all of the app's code and the libraries the app depends on.
 Review native AOT warnings and take corrective steps.
 It's a good idea to test publishing apps frequently to discover issues early in the development lifecycle.

-## Create a web app wit native AOT
+## Create a web app with native AOT

 Native AOT is supported by ASP.NET Core minimal APIs and gRPC.
 For more information about getting started using native AOT with gRPC apps, see [gRPC and native AOT](xref:grpc/native-aot).